flexcompute-readthedocs/Flow360Documentation/docs/source/conventions/conventions.rst

    \text{non-dimensional variable} = \frac{\text{dimensional variable}}{\text{reference value}}

-Theoretically speaking, the reference values for non-dimensionalization can be arbitrary as long as the resulting equations are identical to the original ones, but in practice, the reference values are usually selected based on some typical parameters of problems and flow chracteristics to avoid confusion.
+Theoretically, the reference values for non-dimensionalization can be arbitrary as long as the resulting equations are identical to the original ones, but in practice, the reference values are usually selected based on some typical parameters of problems and flow characteristics to avoid confusion.
 The following list shows some commonly used non-dimensional variables in both input configuration files and output files:

 .. _tab_nondimensionalization_flow360:
 .. csv-table:: Reference values for non-dimensionalization in Flow360